machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 * `REACT_APP_DISABLE_LOGIN` - A switch to turn off login mechanism
 * `REACT_APP_KFP_STANDALONE` - The KFP is standalone deployment or not
 * `REACT_APP_TTL` - The amount of seconds a cached entry remains valid for (24 hours by default)
 * `REACT_APP_CACHE_INTERVAL` - The minimum amount of time in seconds between two checks on the validity of the cache's contents (24 hours by default)
+* `REACT_APP_GHE_API_TOKEN` - Enterprise GitHub API Token to "read" Markdown files from GitHub Enterprise.
+Only use when MLX deployment is behind corporate firewall.
+The minimal set of permission required for the token are `repo` and `admin:org/read:org` (on a private repository).

 # Caching Details